wesdollar/geek-source/requirements/00-prologue/07-personal-introductions.md

 > Pro Tip:
 As a consultant, I know I've won when they start asking me questions specific to their project or how I can personally help them.

 Again, the goal is to build rapport and start a conversation.
-Give them enough to prompt questions or follow up conversations.
+Give them enough to prompt questions or follow-up conversations.
 Leave some gas in the tank for future discussions.

-Now, don't feel sad or like an opportunity was missed if follow up questions or discussions don't come right then and there.
-It may be days, weeks, or months later before you are asked one of those nuggets you dropped.
+Now, don't feel sad or like an opportunity was missed if follow-up questions or discussions don't come right then and there.
+It may be days, weeks, or months later before you are asked about one of those nuggets you dropped.
 You're planting conversation seeds.
 Sometimes it takes time for those seeds to produce something of value.

 <br>